DUI defense attorney

 Repeat Offenses

-Penalties for a DUI 2nd come with mandatory jail time as well, depending on whether the 2nd offense occurred within 5 years or 10 years of the first offense.
-A DUI 3rd within 10 years is charged as a felony.
+Penalties for a DUI 2nd come with mandatory jail time, depending on whether the 2nd offense occurred within 5 or 10 years of the first offense.
+A 3rd DUI offense within 10 years is charged as a felony.

 How a DUI Defense Attorney Can Help You

-There are different ways the police or the prosecution can establish a DUI charge.
-They can use a the results from a breathalyzer test, the results of field sobriety tests, or other markers of impairment to prove intoxication.
-Sometimes, an attorney can keep the breath certificate results out of evidence if the 3 hour implied-consent rule was not followed.
+The police or the prosecution can establish a DUI charge several different ways.
+For example, they can use the results from a breathalyzer test, the results of field sobriety tests, or other markers of impairment to prove intoxication.
+Sometimes, an attorney can keep the BAC results out of evidence if the 3 hour implied-consent rule was not followed.
 However, because there are so many ways to prove a DUI charge, it is important that your DUI defense attorney review the Commonwealth’s evidence by completing discovery before your trial date.
-That way, they know whether to put on a trial or try to work out a plea agreement with a prosecutor.
+That way, your attorney will know whether to put on a trial or to work out a plea agreement with a prosecutor.

-Our law firm handles DUIs and Traffic Tickets for clients in the Norfolk, Virginia Beach, Chesapeake and greater Tidewater/Hampton Roads area.
-Please call (757) 932-0464 to schedule a free consultation concerning your particular case.
+Our law firm handles DUIs and traffic tickets for clients in the Norfolk, Virginia Beach, Chesapeake and greater Tidewater/Hampton Roads area.
+Please call (757) 384-4357 to schedule a free consultation concerning your particular case.